projectsveltos/sveltos/docs/features/multi-tenancy.md

 ![Multi-tenancy in action](../assets/multi_tenancy.gif)

+## More Examples

-More example can be found [here](https://github.com/projectsveltos/access-manager/tree/main/examples "Kubernetes multi-tenancy examples").
+More examples can be found [here](https://github.com/projectsveltos/access-manager/tree/main/examples "Kubernetes multi-tenancy examples").

-### ClusterProfile
+### Example - ClusterProfile Definition

-After a tenant is onboarded by platform admin, tenant admin can create ClusterProfiles and Sveltos will take care of deploying them to all matching clusters.
+After a tenant is onboarded by the platform admin, the tenant admin can create ClusterProfiles and Sveltos will take care of deploying them to all matching clusters.

-Sveltos expects following label to be set on each ClusterProfile created by a tenant admin:
+Sveltos expects the following label to be set on each ClusterProfile created by a tenant admin:
 ```yaml
 projectsveltos.io/admin-name: <admin>
 ```

-where ***admin*** must match RoleRequest.Spec.Admin field.
+where ***admin*** must match the `RoleRequest.Spec.Admin` field.

 If:

-1. each tenant admin is a ServiceAccount in the management cluster;
+1. Each tenant admin is a ServiceAccount in the management cluster;
 2. [Kyverno](https://kyverno.io) is deployed in the management cluster;

-Sveltos suggests using following Kyverno ClusterPolicy, which will take care of adding proper label to each ClusterProfile at creation time.
+Sveltos suggests using the below Kyverno ClusterPolicy, which will take care of adding proper labels to each ClusterProfile at creation time.

 ```yaml
 apiVersion: kyverno.io/v1